ubeda/DIRACDocs/source/AdministratorGuide/InstallingDIRACService/index.rst

         #
         #  Name of the installation host (default: the current host )
         #  Used to build the URLs the services will publish
+        #  For a test installation you can use 127.0.0.1
         # Host = dirac.cern.ch
         Host =
         #  List of Services to be installed